lacework/terraform-provider-lacework/website/docs/r/integration_ecr.html.markdown

 and report vulnerabilities found in the operating system software packages in a Docker container image.

 ~> **Note:** Assessing a retagged ECR image is not supported because ECR does not consider it a new image and does not create a new entry.
-To assess a retagged image, use on-demand assessment through the Lacework CLI/API.
+To assess a retagged image, use on-demand assessment through the Lacework CLI.
 For more information, see the [container vulnerability section in the Lacework CLI documentation](https://github.com/lacework/go-sdk/wiki/CLI-Documentation#container-vulnerability-assessments).

 ## Example Usage